Hana-Le/blogdown_Hana/content/project/Housing/house_price.md

 There are some variables should be in categorical form:

 - MSsubClass: should be categorical variable as it indicated the type of dwelling involved in the sale.
-- MoSold should be a categorical rather than numeric variable as high values are not better than low values (i.e. sold in December is not better than in Januray)
+- MoSold should be a categorical rather than numeric variable as high values are not better than low values (i.e. sold in December is not always better or worse than in Januray)
 - Same as MoSold for YrSold and YearBuilt.
-However, these 2 predictors can create a new numeric predictor age which is likely affect Sale price.
+However, these 2 predictors can create a new numeric predictor age which is likely affecting the Sale price.
+So I’ll leave them for data type converting for later.

 ``` r
 # Categorical variables